fivesqrd/fluent-frontier/README.md

 ```
 $messageId = Fluent::message()->create()
     ->title('Welcome')
-    ->paragraph('Many thanks for you signing up for a trial of Appsome.
+    ->paragraph('Many thanks for you signing up for a trial of Click Science.
 We're happy to have you.')
     ->paragraph('To get started be sure to check out your account by logging into the admin console.')
     ->button('http://www.fluentmsg.com', 'Admin Console')
     ->paragraph('If you need anything at all just reply to this email and we\'ll be happy to help.')
     ->teaser('Thanks for you signing up')
-    ->subject('Welcome to Appsome')
+    ->subject('Welcome to Click Science')
     ->header('Reply-To', 'support@myproject.com')
     ->to('user@theirdomain.com')
     ->send();